neildawson/neildawson.github.io/_work/livealerts.md

 Every new hard search recorded on a customer's credit report was an opportunity to:

-- **Show customers how their actions were represented in their report**.
+- **Show customers how their actions were represented in their report**\
 We knew much of the credit report was mystifying to our customers.
 Here we could demonstrate cause and effect.
-- **Prevent rejections caused by too many applications**.
+- **Prevent rejections caused by too many applications**\
 We knew it was not common knowledge that multiple hard searches can count against you.
-- **Say something timely**.
+- **Say something timely**\
 Most of the other alerts were weeks or months old, due to lender reporting delays.
 In this case you’d be notified the same day your report changed.
-- **Spot identity fraud immediately**.
+- **Spot identity fraud immediately**\
 We didn’t expect it to happen often, but we’d still be showing customers we were looking out for them.

 We were confident there was real customer value to be had.

 ### Why not?

-- **Low volume, about 100 instances a day**.
+- **Low volume, about 100 instances a day**\
 We thought this would be fine for our first release.
 Later I’ll explain why I might choose differently in retrospect.
-- **Our in-app experience for browsing search records was poor**.
+- **Our in-app experience for browsing search records was poor**\
 The information architecture was unclear, and the layout was broken by a recent redesign.

 I pushed to include a redesign of the searches area as part of this project, so we’d have a satisfying end-to-end journey.